gl-inet/docs3.x/docs/troubleshooting/debrick.md

         </p>
     </li>
     <li>
-    	<p>Revert the IP setting you did in step 5 and you will be able to access the router via 192.168.8.1 again.
+    	<p>Revert the IP setting you did in step 5 and connect your device to the LAN or Wi-Fi of the router.
+You will be able to access the router via 192.168.8.1 again.
         </p>
     </li>
 </ol>